| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 My disciples, if you have love for one another."

 13:32 There is a Greek manuscript variant in this verse.
 The longer text is found in NASB, NKJV, NRSV, TEV, and NJB.
 It is supported by the manuscripts אc, A, C2, K, and the Textus Receptus.
-It ("if God is glorified in him") is left out in the MSS P66, א*, B, C*, D, L, W, and X. These seem to be the better set of manuscripts.
-But it is possible that scribes were confused by the parallelism and just omitted the first phrase.
+It ("if God is glorified in him") is left out in the MSS P66, א* B, C*, D, L, W, and X. These seem to be the better set of manuscripts.
+But it is possible that scribes were confused by

 SPECIAL TOPIC: TEXTUAL CRITICISM

 13:33 "Little children" John, writing as an old man from the city or area of Ephesus, uses this same title to address his hearers/readers in 1 John 2:1,12,28; 3:7,18; 4:4; 5:21.
-Here, Jesus' imagery is another way to identify Him with the Father.
-He is father, brother, savior, friend, and Lord.
+Here, Jesus' imagery (found only in John's Gospel) is another way to identify Him with the Father.
+He is father, brother, savior, friend, and Lord of all believers.
 Or to put it another way, He is both transcendent Deity and immanent companion.

 ▣ "I am with you only a little while longer. . .and as I said to the Jews" Jesus had said this to the Jewish leaders several months earlier (cf. John 7:33); now He says it to His Apostles (cf. John 12:35; 14:19; 16:16-19).
 Therefore, it is obvious that the time element is somewhat ambiguous.